 The One-Page Parent Handout

-A one-page handout, taken home, continues working.
-It sits on the kitchen table.
-It gets read again.
-It gets shown to a grandparent asking questions.
+A one-page handout keeps working after parents take it home.
+It sits on the kitchen table and gets read again.
+It may be shown to a grandparent who has questions.
 Design yours around these elements.

 Section 2: The Learner Profile at a Glance.
-List the ten attributes with a two-word description of each.
+List the ten attributes with a two-word description for each one.
 Inquirer (loves learning), Knowledgeable (builds understanding), Thinker (solves problems), Communicator (shares ideas), Principled (acts with integrity), Open-minded (respects difference), Caring (shows empathy), Risk-taker (tries new things), Balanced (looks after themselves), Reflective (learns from experience).
-That is the entire profile in a format a parent can read in ninety seconds.
-For the full explanation of how each attribute develops, the IB Learner Profile guide is the place to send parents who want more detail.

 What to Prepare Before September

 Priority 1: A parent glossary on your school website.
 Build a dedicated page titled 'IB Explained for Parents.'
 Use the translation table from this article as the foundation.
-Include a search function if your website supports it.
-Link to it from every programme page, every newsletter, and every report card.
-This page will become the first stop for every confused parent and every prospective family.
+Link to it from every programme page, every newsletter and every report card.

 References